solidify/azure-devops-backup-tool-docs/order-of-adapter-dependencies.md

   TestPlan-->Dashboard;
 ```

-## How to read the hieararchy graph
+## How to read the hierarchy graph

 For the component you wish to restore, you must consult the graph and follow the arrows in reverse.
 You should enable the restoration of every component you encounter.